cisagov/ScubaGear/Testing/Readme.md

 ## Functional Testing Prerequisites ##

-Running ScubaGear functional test automation require Windows compute or VM end system.
+Running the ScubaGear functional test automation requires a Windows computer or VM.
 This development system should be setup with Pester, Selenium, Chrome and PowerShell 5.1.
 The repository provides a few utility scripts to install and update these prerequisite components.

 ### Windows System with Chrome ###